-ICOS is engaged in enhancing the readiness of scientific communities to address the current pressing climate-change-related challenges by organizing science events that include, for example, a biennial ICOS Science Conference.
-Recently, ICOS took the initiative of forming a drought task force to address the 2018 extreme drought event in Europe.
-This task force rapidly compiled relevant datasets that are being analysed.
-These analyses will be discussed openly among the wider science community at a special session, 'The 2018 European Drought', which ICOS organised at the European Geosciences Union General Assembly in April 2019.
-After open discussion, the results will be written into manuscripts and submitted to peer-reviewed, high-impact journals for publication.
+ICOS is engaged in enhancing the readiness of scientific communities to tackle the current pressing climate-change-related challenges by organising science events that include, for example, a biennial ICOS Science Conference.
+In 2019, ICOS took the initiative of forming a drought task force to address the 2018 extreme drought event in Europe.
+This task force rapidly compiled relevant datasets and the analyses were discussed openly among the wider science community at the European Geosciences Union General Assembly 2019.
+The initiative will result in a special issue with 14 papers in the Philosophical Transactions of the Royal Society B journal.

-Promoting the standardisation and curation of data
+Advancing the standardisation and curation of data